dagargo/overwitch/README.md

 ```
 $ overwitch
 DEBUG:overbridge.c:337:(overbridge_init_priv): Device: Digitakt
-DEBUG:overwitch.c:102:(overwitch_sample_rate_cb): JACK sample rate: 48000.000000
+DEBUG:overwitch.c:102:(overwitch_sample_rate_cb): JACK sample rate: 48000
 DEBUG:overbridge.c:449:(overbridge_run): Starting device...
 DEBUG:overwitch.c:130:(overwitch_buffer_size_cb): JACK buffer size: 32
 DEBUG:overbridge.c:431:(run): Running device...
 ^C
-DEBUG:overwitch.c:423:(overwitch_exit): Maximum measured buffer latencies: 5.3 ms, 5.4 ms
+DEBUG:overwitch.c:452:(overwitch_exit): Max. latencies (ms): 4.8, 4.7
 DEBUG:overwitch.c:590:(overwitch_run): Exiting...
 ```

-It takes around 30 seconds to self-tune.
-To limit latency to the lowest possible value, audio is not sent through during the first 20 seconds.
+To limit latency to the lowest possible value, audio is not sent through during the first seconds.

 ## Latency

-Device to JACK latency is different from JACK to device one.
-Here, we are referring to device to JACK latency, which is the multitrack recording latency.
+Device to JACK latency is different from JACK to device latency though they are very close.

 The minimum theoretical latency is the device frames (168 frames, 3.5 ms) plus the JACK buffer frames.
 Thus, the minimum theoretical latency is 4.8 ms for 64 frames buffer.
 Notice that some additional buffer frames are used in the resamplers but it is unknown how many.
-In practice, this latencies is below 6 ms.
+In practice, both latencies are below 6 ms in this scenario and below 5 ms if using 32 frames.

 ## Tuning